Ukraine war far from over as Russia renews strikes in Kyiv

 “We’re not ruling out further strikes on the capital,” Klitschko said.
 “If you have the opportunity to stay a little bit longer in the cities where it’s safer, do it.”

-It was not immediately clear from the ground what was hit in Saturday’s strike on Kyiv’s Darnytskyi district.
-The sprawling district on the southeastern edge of the capital contains a mixture of Soviet-style apartment blocks, newer shopping centers and big-box retail outlets, industrial areas and railyards.
+It was not immediately clear from the ground what was hit in the strike on Kyiv’s Darnytskyi district.
+The sprawling area on the southeastern edge of the capital contains a mixture of Soviet-style apartment blocks, newer shopping centers and big-box retail outlets, industrial areas and railyards.

 Russian Defense Ministry spokesman Igor Konashenkov said an armored vehicle plant was targeted.
-He didn’t specify where the plant is located, but there is one in the Darnytskyi district.
+He didn’t specify where the factory was located, but there is one in the Darnytskyi district.

 He said the plant was among multiple Ukrainian military sites hit with “air-launched high-precision long-range weapons.”
 As the U.S. and Europe send new arms to Ukraine, the strategy could be aimed at hobbling Ukraine’s defenses ahead of what’s expected to be a full-scale Russian assault in the east.

 It was the second strike in the Kyiv area since the Russian military vowed this week to step up missile strikes on the capital.
-Another hit a missile plant on Friday as residents emerged for walks, foreign embassies planned to reopen and other tentative signs of the city’s prewar life began to resurface following the failiure of Russian troops to capture Kyiv and their withdrawal to concentrate on the east.
+Another hit a missile plant Friday as residents emerged for walks, foreign embassies planned to reopen and other tentative signs of the city’s prewar life began to resurface following the failure of Russian troops to capture Kyiv and their withdrawal.

-The governor of the Lviv region in western Ukraine – far from the volatile east and an area long seen as a safe zone – reported airstrikes on the region by Russian Su-35 aircraft that took off from neighboring Belarus.
+The governor of the Lviv region in western Ukraine — long considered a safe zone — reported airstrikes on the region by Russian Su-35 aircraft that took off from neighboring Belarus.

 In apparent preparations for its assault on the east, the Russian military intensified shelling of Kharkiv, Ukraine’s second-largest city, in recent days.
-Along with killing civilians, Friday’s assault wounded more than 50 people, the Ukrainian president’s office reported.
+Friday’s attack killed civilians and wounded more than 50 people, the Ukrainian president’s office reported.

 “All the windows, all the furniture, all destroyed.
 And the door, too,” recounted stunned resident Valentina Ulianova.

 In southeastern Ukraine, the pummeled southern port city of Mariupol is holding out, but the situation is critical, the Ukrainian president’s office said.
-Russian forces have maintained a blockade there since the early days of the invasion, and dwindling numbers of Ukrainian defenders have held out against the siege.
+Russian troops have maintained a blockade there since the early days of the invasion.

+Russian Defense Ministry spokesman Igor Konashenkov said Saturday that Ukrainian forces have been driven out of most of the city and remain only in the huge Azovstal steel mill.

 Mariupol’s capture would allow Russian forces in the south, which came up through the annexed Crimean Peninsula, to fully link up with troops in the Donbas region, Ukraine’s eastern industrial heartland.